numerai/docs/tournament/learn.md

 We reserve the right to refund your stake and void all earnings and burns if we believe that you are actively abusing or exploiting the payout rules.

+# Metamodel Contribution

+Metamodel Contribution (MMC) is a secondary scoring system that rewards uniqueness in conjunction with performance.
+MMC is scheduled to be released in late Q1 of 2020.

+#### Calculation
+To calculate a user's (U) MMC for a given round we
+* select a random 67% of all staking users (with replacement)
+* assume U staked the mean of these users
+* calculate the stake weighted predictions of these users
+* score those predictions against the round's real targets using rank correlation.
+This gives us score S
+* remove U from the 67% of users
+* recalulate the stake weighted predictions without U included
+* score those new predictions against the real targets.
+This gives us S'
+* U's MMC = S - S'
+* repeat this whole process 20 times and keep the average MMC score
+* Your final MMC score is multiplied by the total number of stakers for the round

+#### Design Explanations
+* Stake weight is necessary to make the system unattackable
+* Sampling a random 67% each time is important to incentivize some redundancy.
+A very large staker submitting similar predictions to yours would penalize you too much if we didn't do this.
+* Multiplying by the total number of stakers makes the magnitude of MMC stay consistent as the number of users grows.
+Otherwise, as the number of users increases, MMC magnitude would scale down proportionally

+#### Payouts
+* MMC is (will be) payed in a very similar way to the  main tournament.
+* It uses the same curve of -1.0 to 1.0, where a score of 0 doesn't effect your stake, 1.0 doubles your stake, and -1.0  burns your whole stake.
+* MMC will be opt-in.
+You can choose to put 20% of your stake towards MMC instead of the main tournament.

+Read more about MMC [here](https://docs.google.com/document/d/1z3WKnwvchbq67sw7JQ-Y46aJjwUFbHAnbdnjL6khxU8/edit?usp=sharing)!

 ## Support

 Need help with anything?